HashandSalt/kirby3-seo/README.md

 A small plugin for generating meta data using shared controllers and field data.
 Also creates Facebook Opengraph and Twitter social sharing information.

+Using Kirby 4? a version of the plugin is available [here - kirby4-seo](https://github.com/HashandSalt/kirby4-seo)

 ## Installation

 ### Manual